rached-bch/php-design-patterns/README.md

-# Stater project with symfony nginx php mysql phpmyadmin
+# Examples of common used design patterns with php